 Children's National Cardiology Team Travels to South Africa for World Congress Pediatric Cardiology and Cardiac Surgery

-Several members of The Children's National team traveled together to South Africa to attend the 6th World Congress Pediatric Cardiac Society of South Africa, hosted by the South African Heart Association.
+Washington, DC – Several members of the Children’s National team traveled to South Africa to attend the 6th World Congress Pediatric Cardiac Society of South Africa, hosted by the South African Heart Association.

-Our cardiology team will present on topics ranging from guides on how to start a critical congenital heart disease (CCHD) screening program to portable echocardiogram devices.
+Members from Children’s Cardiology and Fetal Medicine teams will present on topics ranging from guides on how to start a critical congenital heart disease (CCHD) screening program to portable echocardiogram devices

 Below are the other topics for all of our doctors attending the World Congress:

 - Fetal Brain Imaging and Pathology in Congenital Heart Disease

 - Preoperative Evaluation of Cerebral Injury and the Risks